Yellow Magic Orchestra go big and go home | The Japan Times

-Yellow Magic Orchestra made its 1980 American debut on the legendary American dance show “Soul Train” performing a cover of “Tighten Up” by Archie Bell & the Drells, two years after the November 1978 release of the trio’s eponymous first album.
+Yellow Magic Orchestra made its 1980 debut on the legendary American dance show “Soul Train” performing a cover of “Tighten Up” by Archie Bell & the Drells, two years after the November 1978 release of the trio’s eponymous first album

-Dressed in logoed button-downs with red armbands, conjuring images of Mao Zedong’s Red Guards, the three members performed a curiously fresh, synth- and vocoder-heavy track, with exaggeratedly accented lyrics spoofing Asian stereotypes in the West: “We are YMO!
+Dressed in logoed button-downs with red armbands, conjuring images of Mao Zedong’s Red Guards, the three members performed a curiously fresh update of the early funk hit that featured a vocoder, synths and exaggeratedly accented lyrics spoofing Asian stereotypes in the West: “We are YMO!
 From Tokyo, Japan!
 We don’t sightsee, we dance.
 You understand?”

 Host Don Cornelius was uncharacteristically stumped by the performance, but it was to that point the group’s surest marker of success on its own terms.
 The dream — as envisioned by Haruomi Hosono, Ryuichi Sakamoto and Yukihiro Takahashi — was to use the latest technology to create Japanese music that not only crossed international borders but blurred them.
-Two years after the domestic release of its eponymous debut, YMO was suddenly piloting the “hippest trip in America.”
+One year after the American release of their debut, YMO was suddenly piloting the “hippest trip in America.”

 American popular music flooded Japan in the wake of World War II.
 Rock’s domination from the 1950s on inspired a slew of local imitators, many remapping their roots to Americana.
 By 1975, Ebony magazine had declared a soul explosion in “the Oriental land,” and disco was booming even before the Japanese release of “Saturday Night Fever” in 1978.
 Hosono, YMO’s leader, had entered the decade with a mop of hair and music cred as bassist for the respective psychedelic and folk-rock bands Apryl Fool and Happy End.
 By the late 1970s, he was among those frequenting the clubs and dancing the latest moves.